groboclown/petronia/docs/extensions/api/core.shutdown.api.md

 * Public triggering allowed
 * Only instance listening permitted

-to shut down, the SystemShutdownEvent is triggered by the event bus.
+Request that the Petronia system stop running.
+When the system is readyto shut down, the SystemShutdownEvent is triggered by the event bus.

 ### Event `core.shutdown.api request-cancel-shutdown`